satra/NiPyPe-Paper/nipype_paper.rst

 In this section, we describe how to create and extend a typical fMRI processing Workflow.
 A typical fMRI Workflow can be divided into two
-sections: 1) preprocessing and 2) modelling.
+sections: 1) preprocessing and 2) modeling.
 The first one deals with cleaning data from confounds and noise and the second one fits a model to the cleaned data based on the experimental design.
 The preprocessing stage in this Workflow will consist of only two steps: 1) motion